Chill (role-playing game)

 Chill is an investigative and modern horror role-playing game originally published by Pacesetter Ltd in 1984 that captures the feel of 20th-century horror films.

 Setting

 Chill is inspired by, and attempts to capture the feel of, 20th-century horror films, where usual foes are vampires, werewolves, mummies, ghosts, and ghouls.
 Players take on the role of envoys, members of a secret organization known as S.A.V.E.
 (Societas Argenti Viae Eternitata, or, The Eternal Society of the Silver Way) that tracks down and eliminates evil in the world.

-History
+Pacesetter (First Edition)

 The game was introduced by Pacesetter Ltd in 1984.
 The following year, Target Games released a Swedish version under the name Chock (Swedish for "shock" or "fright"), and in 1985, Schmidt Spiele released a French version.
 Pacesetter also launched the board game Black Morn Manor, also translated into French (Le Manoir des Ténèbres) by Schmidt Spiele.

+The game components include an introductory folio, a campaign book, a book of monsters, a map of the world, 140 die-cut double-sided counters, a range stick, and dice.
+The boxed set also includes a 16-page adventure, "Terror in Warwick House".

+Chill Master's Screen

+Chill Master's Screen is a supplement published by Pacesetter in 1984 for the game.
+The package includes an adventure based on Bram Stoker's classic novel Dracula.
+It is a three-panel gamemaster's screen printed on cardstock.

+The screen is divided into three panels, decorated on the player side with three illustrations from the core book.
+On the gamemaster's side of the screen, the left part summarizes several rules points, the central part summarizes the monster disciplines, and the right part summarizes the resolution system and describes the effect of the different levels of success depending on the situation.
+The adventure book contains an 8-page scenario titled Castle Dracula, which adapts the four beginning chapters Bram Stoker's novel Dracula.

+Several ex-TSR employees founded game company Pacesetter Ltd. in 1984, partly due to their unhappiness at the direction TSR seemed to be headed.
+One of their first products was the modern horror role-playing game Chill, and this was followed the same year by several accessories such as the Castle Dracula / Chill Master's Screen, a product designed by Gail Sanchez, with a cover by Susan Collins.

+In Issue 71 of Space Gamer, William A. Barton commented "the GM Screen should prove useful to most Chill CMs who like more than an ordinary binder to hide their notes, and the Castle Dracula adventure can be a fun – if potentially deadly – bonus for those times you can't get together an entire play group."
+A copy of Chill Master's Screen is held in the collection of the Strong National Museum of Play (object 117.672).